-Half of Sacramento 3rd
+Only half of Sacramento 3rd

--graders aren’t able to read at grade level.
+graders can read at grade level.

 Many of my students don't have books at home and can't get to the library.

 School may have stopped, but time hasn’t.
 Our kids are continuing to grow, and every day spent away from their educational routines can lead to developmental setbacks.
 This is amplified for children without access to reading materials and enrichment at home.
 Now, more than ever, local kids need more support to develop their reading skills.

 “Many of my students don’t have books at home and can’t get to the library."
 For years, we’ve heard this from local teachers.
 In 2016, we sought to change it with Book First.

 Together, Sacramento Public Library and the Friends of the Sacramento Public Library head into local schools to reach kids who are underserved, and put a book in the hand of every 1st

 grader — a book they can take home.
 Since 2016, we’ve provided almost 47,000 kids with their very own book, for many their very first book.

 That one book sets off sparks of joy that it is theirs to keep, and can both inspire a lifelong love of reading, and be a foundational piece of their educational development.